-- 13 items should be deleted from the MBS;

-- 24 items should be amended and/or have fees adjusted;

-- 15 items should be combined into 7 items

-- 33 items should remain unchanged;
+- 13 items should be deleted from the MBS; - 24 items should be amended and/or have fees adjusted; - 15 items should be combined into 7 items; and - 33 items should remain unchanged.

-- 22 new items should be created for services not currently reflected by the MBS.
+The Committee also recommended the creation of 12 new items for services not currently reflected by the MBS.